 Are nannies permitted to be used?
 What about other in-home child care?

 I am currently on vacation outside the County—Does the Order allow me to return home?

 Yes.
-You should maintain social distancing on your way home, and then you will be subject to the limitations in this Order.
-If you prefer to shelter in place at your current location, you are encouraged to follow this Order while outside Mendocino County in order to protect yourself and others.
+You should maintain social distancing on your way home, and then you will be subject to the limitations in this order.
+If you prefer to shelter in place at your current location, you are encouraged to follow this order while outside Mendocino County in order to protect yourself and others.

-What happens if I leave Mendocino County to go on a planned vacation?
+Can I leave Mendocino County to go on a planned vacation?

 What do I do about my kids?
 I have to work.

 This order allows you to take steps necessary to take your children to authorized childcare.
 Otherwise, you should address childcare needs as you are able, given the constraints of the situation.